afontainec/chinchay-docs/docs/middleware/middleware.md

 ## hasAccess

-Lets look to the API route created with the `chinchay new` command:
+Let's look to the API route created with the `chinchay new` command:

 ```javascript
   router.get('/api/coffee/find', (req, res, next) => {